10 Haskell Open-Source Projects

 Darcs is a version control system like Git but written in Haskell.
 The interface is simpler than Git, which might be appreciated by beginners.

-hledger is a Haskell program for tracking time or money that runs on Unix, Mac or Windows.
+hledger is a personal resource tracker that runs on Unix, Mac or Windows.
 It’s meant to be a free and efficient alternative to accounting apps such as Quicken or GnuCash.

 - Zero set-up web app.
 It’s possible to review the data in the browser.